 The Fenêtre de Ferret (the window of Ferret) is a 8,851 ft / 2.698 m high mountain pass on the border of Switzerland and Italy, located in the canton of Wallis/Valais.
 The canton is bilingual, but in this area the main language is French.

 I hiked this trail with my then 16 year old son in the summer of 2016.
 We flew to Geneva and made a 2 hours drive to the village of La Fouly, where we camped at the amazing Camping Des Glaciers.
 This campsite alone is worth a visit, as it is located at the end of the Glacier de l’A Neuve at 5,250 feet / 1.600 m.

-A note for American hikers: like in most other European campsites, there are no picnic tables (or fireplaces) on campsites.
-So bringing lightweight camp chairs is a good idea.
+A note for American hikers: like in most other European campsites, there are no picnic tables (nor fireplaces) on the sites.
+Bringing lightweight camp chairs is a good idea.

 La Fouly has a small grocery store and an outdoor shop next to one of the hotels.
-Be prepared that the shop is very expensive, as to be expected in such a remote village.
+Be prepared that the groceries are very expensive, as to be expected in such a remote village.
 The hotels offer rooms and dormitories.
 There is also a small restaurant in the village with good pizza’s.